 New Study Says Life-Sustaining Directives Often Clash with Nursing Residents' Treatment Preferences

-Posted on behalf of The Bell Law Firm, PLLC on Nov 03, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Nov 03, 2016 in Nursing Home Injury or Death

 A new study in the Journal of Palliative Medicine reveals that nursing home residents' current treatment preferences often clash with preferences for life-sustaining medical orders.